 Most outdoor pizza ovens are pretty basic when it comes to features, but some prefabricated options come with multiple accessories, like heat gloves and pizza peels, to help you get started on your pizza-making journey.
 Some units also come with racks that allow you to cook multiple pizzas.
 Some outdoor pizza ovens also enable users to switch out attachments to change the fuel type.
 You'll find the largest feature set in electric pizza ovens.
 Certain models, for instance, have special temperature sensors to optimize cooking.

 Some pizza ovens have an open doorway, which allows for easy access.
 You can also keep tabs on your food.
-Others, including all electric models, have a closed door to help keep heat inside.
+Others, most notably electric models, have a closed door to help keep heat inside.
 For an open-door unit, door height is an essential consideration.
 If there is too big of a gap, the pizza oven will lose a lot of heat.
 If it's too small, it will be tough to gain access.

 Pizza Oven Insulation

 Outdoor pizza ovens all have the same dome shape, which helps maintain even heating and high temperatures.
-A pizza oven should also be well-insulated to help prevent heat loss, maximize cooking efficiency and prevent the outside of the appliance from becoming dangerously hot.
+A pizza oven should also be well insulated to help prevent heat loss, maximize cooking efficiency, and prevent the outside of the appliance from becoming dangerously hot.
 Well-insulated models usually feature a ceramic layer that improves heat retention.
 Be careful around stainless steel models.
 These get hot on the outside just like your barbecue.

 Choosing an Outdoor Pizza Oven

-The most important factors to keep in mind when choosing an outdoor pizza oven are how much space you have, how you plan to use the appliance and whether there are any installation concerns.
+The most important factors to keep in mind when choosing an outdoor pizza oven are how much space you have, how you plan to use the appliance, and whether there are any installation concerns.

 Do you have a roomy outdoor kitchen, or are you short on space?
 A big brick pizza oven may not be the right choice if you're working with a limited amount of room.
 Large brick ovens can take up more room than a standard indoor range, and expect a freestanding model to be comparable in size to a fancy barbecue.
 A portable or electric model might be the best outdoor pizza oven if you have a small balcony — just don't forget to store the oven indoors when you're finished.
 These are usually the size of a large toaster oven or standard microwave.